vulinh64/vulinh64.github.io/blog/2025-08-25-rant-single-interface-single-impl.md

 <Question>Interfaces serve as living documentation of your application's architectural boundaries!</Question>
 <Answer>
 Package structure, naming conventions, and actual documentation serve this purpose better.
 Interfaces without multiple implementations don't document architecture, they obscure it instead.

+**The "living documentation" counterpoint**: If an interface truly documents architecture, it should live in a separate module with its own dependencies.
+If your `PaymentService` interface and `PaymentServiceImpl` are in the same package, you're not documenting boundaries, you're just duplicating code.
 </Answer>
 </QuestionAnswerBox>